lmarza/ProbVerNet/README.md

 pip3 install tqdm
 ```

-*NB: if you want to install a specific version of PyTorch (e.g., GPU, Windows, or Mac), please refer to the offical installation page ([here](https://pytorch.org)).*
+*NB: if you want to install a specific version of PyTorch (e.g., GPU, Windows, or Mac), please refer to the official installation page ([here](https://pytorch.org)).*

-## Reproduce the results of the paper [1]
+## Reproduce the results of the paper
-To run the deafault experiments and reproduce the results described inside the Paper, run the following command:
+To run the default experiments and reproduce the results described in the paper, run the following command:
 ```bash
 conda activate eProVe
 python3 main_paper.py